-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

-Although child sex trafficking victims may access child welfare services regardless of parent or caregiver fault, state law does not provide for a specialized investigation in those cases.
+Although child sex trafficking victims may access child welfare services regardless of parent or caregiver fault, state law does not provide for a specialized response in those cases.
 For purposes of Vermont's child reporting statutes, Vt.
 Stat.
 Ann. tit.
 33, § 4912(1) (Definitions) specifically provides that an "abused or neglected child' also means a child who is sexually abused or at substantial risk of sexual abuse by any person," and Vt.
 Stat.
 Ann. tit.
 33, § 4912(15) defines "sexual abuse" to include child sex trafficking and commercial sexual exploitation of children.
-As noted above, however, Vermont's child welfare code does not statutorily require a specialized investigation for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.
+As noted above, however, Vermont's child welfare code does not statutorily require a specialized response for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.

-2.11.1 Recommendation: Statutorily provide for a specialized investigation in non-familial child sex trafficking cases.
+2.11.1 Recommendation: Statutorily provide for a specialized response in non-caregiver child sex trafficking cases.
+(See Issue Brief 2.11.)